-If you have deactivated the ZENworks PBA on a device (see Section 10.2, "Deactivating the PBA," on page 53), you can use the Emergency Recovery application to reactivate the PBA.
+If you have deactivated the ZENworks PBA on a device (see Deactivating the PBA), you can use the Emergency Recovery application to reactivate the PBA.

-- 2 Click the Recovery menu > Activate PBA, then follow the prompts. - 3 When the deactivation process is complete, click File > Exit to close the application. - 4 Shut down the device, then start it.
+- 1 Make sure you have launched the Emergency Recovery application and loaded the device's ERI file.
+See Launching the Emergency Recovery Application. - 2 Click the Recovery menu > Activate PBA, then follow the prompts. - 3 When the deactivation process is complete, click File > Exit to close the application. - 4 Shut down the device, then start it.